-And you won’t make a mistake, Letna Hill offers one of the most famous panoramic shots of Prague.
+And you won’t be wrong Letna Hill offers one of the most famous panoramic shots of Prague.
 The splendid view of the Vltava river and its bridges can be seen on every other postcard in Prague.

-You may face some competition for the best spots, but it shouldn’t be hard to get a good spot at any time of the day.
+You may face some competition for the best photo spots, but it shouldn’t be hard to get a good one at any time of the day.

 Google Maps coordinates: 50.093549, 14.412676

 Before I went to Prague, I did my homework and checked multiple travel guides.
 I checked the places in google maps, on Instagram, and other photo apps.
 Yeah, when I travel, I like to be prepared and do my homework in detail.

 There were some places, though, that looked very promising on paper but turned out a bit of disappointment.

 If you’ve already done additional research, you’re probably wondering why the Clementium is not included in my Prague photo guide.

 With its vintage baroque library, regularly voted among the most beautiful libraries in the world, it looks like a no-brainer, right?

 Well, I admit, the antique globes, rare books, and Hogwarts-like atmosphere is a sight to be seen.
 It’s not a sight to be photographed though.
 The library is privately owned, and it’s forbidden to take a picture of it.
 And they’re very serious about that.
 You take your turn just to take a look through the entry doors, while your guide carefully watches the usage of cameras and phones.